gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

    : An SCTP association.

    Connection:
    : A DTLS connection.
-It is uniquely identified by a connection index.
+It is uniquely identified by a DTLS connection index (DCI).

   Restart DCI:
   : A DTLS connection index indicating a DTLS connection to be